hbenali/docker-opensuseleap15-ansible/README.md

   - `latest`: Latest stable version of Ansible.

-The latest tag is a lightweight image for basic validation of Ansible playbooks.
+The `latest` tag is a lightweight image for basic validation of Ansible playbooks.
+Python 3.11 is installed to ensure compatibility with modern Ansible releases.

 ## How to Build